-Figure 11: Has personal health care
+Figure 11: Has personal health care provider(s), 2005-2010, UAII service area

-Source: CDC, Behavioral Risk Factor Surveillance System Individuals with a usual source of primary care are more likely to receive preventive services.9 In this service area, 61.0% of AI/ANs identified one or more providers from whom they usually receive care compared with 76.7% of the general population.
+Source: CDC, Behavioral Risk Factor Surveillance System Individuals with a usual source of primary care are more likely to receive preventive services.9 In this service area, 59.4% of AI/ANs compared with 69.6% of the general population identified one or more providers from whom they usually receive care.
 This difference is statistically significant.

-Increase the proportion of persons with a usual primary care provider.
+Increase the proportion of persons with a usual primary care provider